 - Divide the peeled clementine into segments and finely chop them.

-- Place the coconut oil and stevia or sugar into a medium-sized saucepan and melt together.
+- Place the coconut oil and sugar into a medium-sized saucepan and melt together.

 - Add the mixed dried fruit, the chopped dried apricots, clementines, spices, 2 tablespoons of cointreau and water and mix well.